MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/deno/index.md

 This will:

-- Setup Deno in the environment...
+- Set up Deno in the environment...
 - Use Deno to check formatting and run tests.

 What's missing is a step build the app - to compile TS to JS and bundle as a single JS file (or binary).
 That would be useful for distributing a package or making a GH Pages site.